PTAGIS Data Specification

 Site Code: the interrogation site for which data will be submitted

-Registered Email Address: an email address registered with PTAGIS as allowed to submit data for that site
+Registered Email Address: an email address registered with PTAGIS and allowed to submit data for that site

 Sample Code

-The following C# sample code shows how to include the JWT returned from the authorize code in the subsequent call to actually submit the data.
+The following C# sample code shows how to include the JWT returned from the authorize endpoint in the subsequent call to submit the data to PTAGIS.

 {